Polygon Studio will offer $100M to fund gaming NFT projects

 Polygon, which started in 2019, is being used by more than 90 decentralized apps (DApps) and it has had more than seven million transactions and 200,000 users.

 “We don’t want to be a VC.
-This is not our strength,” said Shreyansh Singh, head of gaming and NFTs at Polygon, in an interview with GamesBeat.
+This is not our strength,” said Shreyansh Singh, the head of gaming and NFTs at Polygon, in an interview with GamesBeat.
 “We will incubate some products and teams that want to build projects.
 Maybe we can get them an external license and support them.
 We are here to support the entire ecosystem.
 We want to add value and bring the next 100 million users.”

 Polygon’s goal